 Given the mechanism of action of dostarlimab other potential immune-related adverse reactions may occur.
-Clinically significant immune-related adverse reactions reported in less than 1% of patients treated with dostarlimab in clinical trials or observed during treatment with other immune checkpoint inhibitors include Guillain-Barré syndrome, encephalitis, autoimmune haemolytic anaemia, aplastic anaemia, haemophagocytic lymphohistiocytosis (HLH), uveitis, and iridocyclitis.
+Clinically significant immune-related adverse reactions reported in less than 1% of patients treated with dostarlimab as monotherapy in clinical trials include encephalitis, autoimmune haemolytic anaemia, uveitis, and iridocyclitis.
 Patients should be monitored for signs and symptoms of immune-related adverse reactions and managed as described in Section 4.2 DOSING AND ADMINISTRATION.